Quick Links

 Dr. Mariangela Mihai is a sociocultural and visual anthropologist and filmmaker whose work builds on decolonial, intersectional feminists, and sensory ethnographic methods to understand Christian Indigenous resistance on the India-Bangladesh-Myanmar borderlands.
 She served as a Postdoctoral Fellow in Global Media and Film, in the Culture and Politics Program (CULP) at Georgetown, an interdisciplinary program that focuses on questions of power and inequality, globally.
 Her interdisciplinary and multimodal research, transnational teaching and activism, and long-term commitment to engaged pedagogy and public scholarship have led her to this position, as an Assistant Professor in Anthropology at WWU.

-Professor Monson traveled to multiple conferences during the 2022-23 academic year, including the recent American Association of Biological Anthropology meetings in Reno, NV to present her paper:
+Professor Monson traveled to multiple conferences in 2023, including the recent American Association of Biological Anthropology meetings in Reno, NV to present her paper:

 2022.
 Tesla Monson.
 Teeth, prenatal growth rates, and the evolution of human-like pregnancy in later Homo.
 Anthropology